-The "IDC Calculations and Reporting Requirements" section of the current version of NERC IRO-006, IDC Reference Document "Timing Requirements" states that "In a TLR Level 3A the Interchange Transactions using Non-firm Transmission Service in a given priority will be further divided into four sub-priorities, based on current schedule, current active schedule (identified by the submittal of a tag ADJUST message), next-hour schedule, and tag status."
+The "IDC Calculations and Reporting Requirements" section of NERC IRO-006-1, Appendix E "Timing Requirements" states that "In a TLR Level 3A the Interchange Transactions using Non-firm Transmission Service in a given priority will be further divided into four sub-priorities, based on current schedule, current active schedule (identified by the submittal of a tag ADJUST message), next-hour schedule, and tag status."

-The RTO shall use a "Market Flow Calculation" methodology to calculate the amount of energy flowing across all facilities included in the RTO's "Coordinated Flowgate List" that is associated with the operation of the RTO market.
+The RTO shall use a "Market Flow Calculation" methodology to calculate the amount of energy flowing across all facilities included in the RTO's "Coordinated Flowgate List"1 that is associated with the operation of the RTO market.
 This energy is identified as "market flow".